JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 > Write a method that accepts an array of stars and an integer `k` and returns the `k` brightest stars.

+### Identifying the goal of a problem

 The first time you hear a problem statement, try to identify the basic goal of the problem.
-In this case, the basic goal is to identify the brightest stars in some collection.

-### Identifying the goal of a problem

-To identify the basic goal of a problem, look for verbs that command you to do something.
+Do this by looking for verbs that command you to do something.
 Common verbs in problem statements include:

 * Find
 * Determine